 Answer:

-There may be three kinds of floral member arrangements around their insertion on the thalamus.
+There may be three kinds of floral member arrangements around their insertion into the thalamus.
 These are:

 2. Perigynous -In this type, the gynoecium is placed in the centre, and other structures are on the edge at the same level.
 This type of ovary is referred to as half-inferior, and flowers as perigynous.